greenelab/deep-review/sections/04_study.md

 learning is deeply rooted in functional classification methods.

-One of the first techniques of *de novo* genome binning used self-organizing maps, a type of NN.
+One of the first techniques of *de novo* genome binning used self-organizing maps, a type of NN [@tag:Abe].
 Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than K-means.
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
 Neural